 Mindfulness promotes reflection, body and mental awareness.
 Practicing mindfulness with children helps improve their executive function (EF) skills as well as emotion regulation and pro-social skills such as empathy.
 Getting children in the habit of becoming aware of themselves, their feelings, how their attention wanders and the details of the world around them helps them better engage in regulating their thoughts and actions through their EF skills.

-In the classroom, children interact with teachers, other students and objects in the environment.
-While they do this, they need to keep in mind classroom rules (e.g., no running, no yelling, etc.) and social rules (e.g., sharing, responding to others’ emotions, etc.) and change their behavior to follow those rules.
+In the classroom and home, children interact with adults (teachers/parents), other peers (students/siblings), and objects in the environment.
+While they do this, they need to keep in mind classroom/home rules (e.g., no running, no yelling, etc.) and social rules (e.g., sharing, responding to others’ emotions, etc.) and change their behavior to follow those rules.
 At the same time, children have their own internal thoughts and emotions motivating them to act.
 Sometimes these bottom-up influences are stronger than the top-down EF skills needed to regulate them.
 For example, a child might know how to play in a group and take turns, but one day the same child might have had a bad night of sleep and skipped breakfast and gets off on the “wrong foot.”
 The child then acts aggressively in a situation where he or she would typically be kind and cooperative.
 Situations like these happen when bottom-up influences, like excitement, stress, and hunger, override top-down cognitive control skills which are still under-developed in childhood.

 Mindfulness practice helps train people to recognize and accept their emotions and thoughts and thereby reduce the impact that bottom-up influences might have in our day-to-day lives.
 For example, being mindful of your thoughts and emotions might help you recognize that your hunger is making you more impulsive and less regulated than usual (such as being more likely to get angry with your kids).
 In response, you could learn to take a few deep breaths before making decisions to allow for top-down regulation and your “best self” to take back the reins from the stress response.